Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/UpdateToNewReleases/Moving-from-preview-to-GA.md

 - Metric Alerts
 - Activity Log Alerts
-- Resource Groups (created for to contain alert resources)
 - Policy Assignments
 - Policy Definitions
 - Policy Set Definitions
 - Policy Assignment remediation identity role assignments
+- Action Groups
+- Alert Processing Rules

 All resources deployed by the initial ALZ Monitor deployment, as well as those created dynamically by 'deploy if not exist' policies, are tagged, marked in metadata, or described (depending on resource capabilities) with `_deployed_by_alz_monitor` or `_deployed_by_alz_monitor=True`.
 This metadata is crucial for the cleanup script to identify and remove the resources.
 If this metadata has been altered or removed, the cleanup script will not recognize those resources for deletion.